openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Disrupting Attack

 Make a damaging attack using the normal attack rules.
-If your damaging attack exceeds your target defense by 10 or more, then any boons being sustained by your target immediately end.
+If your roll exceeds the target's defense by 10 or more, then any boons being sustained by your target immediately end.

 #### Superior Action